-(b) A pawnbroker who has issued a loan electronically pursuant to Section 21201.6 shall, in lieu of obtaining and reporting the customer's fingerprint as set forth in subdivision (g) of Section 21628 of the Business and Professions Code, electronically deposit the loan proceeds into a deposit account held in the name of the pledgor at a depository institution located in the United States.

-9 SEC.
-6.

-- 10 SEC.
-7. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because 11 the only costs that may be incurred by a local agency or school 12 13 district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty 14 15 for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within 16 the meaning of Section 6 of Article XIII B of the California 17 - 18 Constitution.
+- (b) A pawnbroker who has issued a loan electronically pursuant to Section 21201.6 shall electronically deposit the loan proceeds into a depository account held in the name of the pledgor at a depository institution located within the United States. - (c) A pawnbroker who has issued a loan electronically pursuant to Section 21201.6 shall make available, upon request by any peace officer, the account information used to deposit the loan proceeds, in lieu of obtaining and reporting the customer's fingerprint as set forth in-subdivision (g) of Section 21628 of the Business and Professions Code. - SEC.
+7. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIII B of the California Constitution.